Nutrition and HIV

 HIV+ people need more vitamins to build and repair tissue.
 It may not always be possible to get all the micronutrients (vitamins and minerals) from foods you eat.
 Not getting enough micronutrients can cause problems such as anemia.

 Speak to your health care provider and see a registered dietician for a nutritional evaluation.
-They can help you determine what combination of diet changes and supplementation can correct any micronutrient shortages you have.
+They can help you determine what combination of dietary changes and supplementation can correct any micronutrient shortages you have.

 Practice Food Safety